thatcodechap/pigen/README.md

 # Pigen

 A simple tool to generate any number of very strong passwords of given length.
+It can also be used for something that uses random strings.

 ## API endpoint
 **`GET`**